 Note: A housing provider with a building that meets all accessible design standards may still need to make a reasonable modification.
 The accessible design standards were developed to be accessible for most people with disabilities.
 A particular person’s impairment may still require additional modification.

 Housing that must comply with accessible design standards.
 The Fair Housing Act and state law have similar definitions.
-All buildings built after 1991 and older buildings that are renovated (including reconstruction or rehabilitation).
-Further, buildings and the residential units within the building are covered when:
+All buildings built after 1991 and older buildings that are renovated (including reconstruction or rehabilitation) must meet accessibility standards.
+This means that even an “accessible” residence may need to be modified to meet a tenant’s particular needs.

 Understanding your rights